Business-Brio/MIT_Open_license/business_brio/performance_rank_discrete/README.md

 ## How the dataset should be?

-It is applicable for many uscases.
+It is applicable for many usecases.
 Lets say a dataset has three columns:

  1.Salesman id (having more than one level e.g. 36, PQ23, N2Z4, etc.).